sqville/aie/README.rst

 Roadmap
 =======

-Version: "Go Live"
+Version: "Go Live".
-Release Date: TBD
+Release Date: TBD.
 Details: An objective of aie will be to provide familiar and unique themes.
 This version will only cover the "familiar" part of the objective.
 Themes included will be Windows 7 and OSX and possibly iOS.